Land Registry Services

 N-S

-A non-represented party is a party to a conveyancing transaction who is not represented by a conveyancer or lawyer.
+A non-represented party, or individual, is a party to a conveyancing transaction who is not represented by a conveyancer or lawyer.
 Non-represented parties include individuals, commercial or government entities, owners corporation managers, non-bank lenders and property developers.

 An owners corporation is responsible for the maintenance and administration of common property.
 Common property is a shared or common area as defined on a plan of subdivision and often includes areas such as communal driveways, stairwells and laundries.
 For example, most blocks of flats or units have an owners corporation.